olebole/irafdoc/doc/obsutil.starfocus.rst

   individual values, ranges of values, a starting value and a step, and a range with a step.
 The elements of the list are separated by commas, ranges are separated by hyphens, and a step is indicated by the character
-  <tt>'x'</tt>.
+  <span style="font-family: monospace;">'x'</span>.
 Long range lists, such as a list of individual focus values, may be
   placed in a file and specified with the @&lt;filename&gt; convention.
 The assignment of a focus value from a list depends on whether the images are single or multiple exposure as specified by the <i>nexposure</i>